 How Oatly entered the Chinese market?

-While many food & beverage brands find distributors in China, which get the products in different grocery and supermarkets, Oatly took a different route.
+While many food & beverage brands find distributors in China, which get the products in different groceries and supermarkets, Oatly took a different route.
 In November 2016, it formed a Joint Venture with China Resources Corporation (CRC) which is a Chinese state-owned conglomerate that owns a variety of businesses in Hong Kong and Mainland China.
 The company’s main business focus is the export of mainland Chinese products (including energy) to Hong Kong.
 Its retail operations include Chinese Arts & Crafts, supermarkets in Hong Kong.

 Then, in early 2018, Oatly started its operations in China and its APAC HQ is in Shanghai.